m3rcer/m3rcer.github.io/_posts/redteaming/PhishOPS/2022-04-09-spamfilterbypass.md

 ![Image](https://raw.githubusercontent.com/m3rcer/m3rcer.github.io/master/_posts/redteaming/PhishOPS/images/tls1.png)

 This configuration enables the submission daemon of Postfix and requires TLS encryption so that we can later connect using a desktop client.
-This listens on port: 587 by default.
+This listens on port:587 by default.

 To use Microsoft Outlook as a desktop client listening over port:465.
 Then you need to do the same and enable the submission daemon over port 465.

-Uncomment the "SMTPs.." line as before and paste the follows below it:
+Uncomment the `SMTPs..` line as before and paste the follows below it:

 ```bash
 SMTPs     inet  n       -       y       -       -       SMTPd